eitanoid/eitan-dotfiles/README.md

 # Todo:

 - Title screen for nvim -- maybe use alpha because supports colors
-- Look into hyprland
 - Set up wine for stuff like paint.net
+- switch off of Ranger to a different terminal file manager that is less slow and works better.
 - Zshell "which-key" menu just like neovim's which-key plugin
 - Look into Tmux
 - Make actual installer
 - Stylua and other formatters
 - Hydra and the whichkey like menu
 - Lualine
-- VimWiki - look into
+- neoorg - look into for note taking.
+- Make sympy intergration into my custom sympets
-- nvim tabs
+- R in nvim
+- Configure UFO to stop hiding envs in latex
+-